 #> The log odds (estimated effect) = -0.202, SE = 0.103, p-value = 0.050.

-#> This is based on t = estimated effect/standard error
+#> This p-value is based on t = estimated effect/standard error

 #>